decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 add ctxProtect and ctxPermutations in your app.locals, as decribed for the Express/Jade projects.

-Add ctxProtect tag in your template
+Add ctxProtect tag in your EJS template

 ```
 <%- ctxProtect('secret', 'origin') %>